abdussamad123/Popular-Movie/README.md

 ## Project Description
 This is an popular movie app which show the details of the movies and user can scroll the movies.

+## Note
+ APK is added in APK folder

 ## How to Choose Build Environment